omercadopopular/cgoes/README.md

 # Research by Carlos Góes

-Carlos Góes is a California-based economist.
-He has previously worked as Senior Economic Advisor at the Office of the President of Brazil, as a researcher at the International Monetary Fund and U.S. think tanks, and as an instructor of econometrics and data science in different universities.
+I am an economist whose research agenda lies on the intersection between international trade and macroeconomics; I describe it as “Dynamic Trade and Spatial Macroeconomics.”
+I am embedding the dynamics of growth emphasized in macroeconomics into canonical trade models and incorporating the spatial dimension emphasized in trade models into macroeconomics.
+In my empirical work, I combine well-identified partial equilibrium effects using spatial data to inform estimates of general equilibrium effects.
+I use spatial data to answer questions about growth, trade, and inequality.
+I am an economic researcher at the World Bank Group and a Visiting Scholar at the Globalization and Prosperity Lab of UC San Diego.

-Góes has a PhD in Economics (UC San Diego), holds a MA in International Economics (Johns Hopkins SAIS), and a BA in International Relations (University of Brasilia).
+Góes has a PhD in Economics (UC San Diego) and is an alumni of Johns Hopkins (MA) and of the University of Brasilia (BA).
 In 2016, he co-founded Instituto Mercado Popular, which focuses on designing evidence-based public policy marrying the goals of social inclusion and fiscal responsibility.
 He was Chief Research Officer is currently on leave-of-absense from that institution.

-His research spans over different topics, including: monetary policy, trade, economic development, income inequality, and advanced statistical methods.
-His work has been featured in global outlets such as the Wall Street Journal, the Financial Times, El País and Le Monde.
-He has been named one of the "30 persons every investor should follow" by Bloomberg Brazil (Infomoney) and writes frequently for the Brazilian press.

-A coding enthusiast, he works in Python, Stata, Eviews, LaTeX, R, Julia, and Matlab.
-He is fluent in English, Spanish, and Portuguese, having some knowledge of French and Italian.

 For more info: https://www.linkedin.com/in/carlosgoes